-A bill introduced by the member of the Parliament who is not a Minister, i.e, a non-government member is known as the Private member bill.
-Members of Parliament other than ministers are private members.
-Private Members can also move legislative proposal or Bill which he/she thinks is appropriate to be present in the Statute Book.
+A bill introduced by the Member of Parliament (MP) who is not a Minister, i.e., a non-government member is known as the Private Members’ bill.
+Members of Parliament (MPs) other than ministers are private members.
+Private Members can also move legislative proposal or bill which he/she thinks is appropriate to be present in the Statute Book.
 However, it must be noted that a private member can give a maximum of three notices for the introduction of Private Members Bills during a Session.
 (Learn about sessions of Indian Parliament in the linked article.)

-- Member of Parliaments of both the ruling party as well as the opposition can introduce a Private Member Bill.
+- Members of Parliament of both the ruling party as well as the opposition can introduce a Private Member Bill.

 - The Private Member bill, in order to become an act, must be passed in both the houses.